GarySimons/sampl/README.md

 ## To run this project:

-1. Open repsository in code editor
+1. Open repsository in code editor.

-2. Install node.js to your machine.
+2. Install **node.js** to your machine.

 3. Run **npm install** to install all the dependencies needed for the project.